MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/update-akshci-host-powershell.md

 author: mkostersitz
 ---

-# Upgrade the Azure Kubernetes Service on Azure Stack HCI host
+# Upgrade the AKS on Azure Stack HCI host using PowerShell

 Updates to the Azure Kubernetes Services (AKS) on Azure Stack HCI host always update to the latest available version.
 Updating the host can happen independently from updating the workload clusters, but you must always update the host before updating a workload cluster.